ROCm/rocmProfileData/README_step1.txt

 Run you application under rocprofiler.
-Use the one in this folder.
-Rocm27 is current.
+You will need a working rocprofiler that logs all required fields. (harder than it sounds)

 Use:
 echo pmc: > in.txt